nmxmxh/master-ovasabi/CONTRIBUTING.md

 - **Code Style:** Follow Go best practices.
 Use clear, descriptive names (e.g., `fileStructure` not `file_structure`).
 - **Documentation:** Update or add docs in the `docs/` directory as needed.

-## Adding New Connectors/Services

-- Edit `tax/ovasabi_default.go` to add new connectors (people, services, compliance, etc.).
-- For automatic service addition, update the service registry in `internal/service/registry.go`.
-- Document your changes in the appropriate markdown files in `docs/`.

 ## Community Spirit